Home (contents) → Hang gliding → Hang gliding 1975 part 2

 The 1975 Wasp Nova was another attempt at attaining more performance without too much extra complexity.
 It featured an S-curved keel tube and tip fins braced by tubes, brackets, fasteners, and cables.
 I saw the prototype before it flew when it was on display at the inaugural meeting of the BHGA on December 8th, 1974, at the Matrix Hall in Coventry.
 (It had two unfinished top rigging wires with ends dangling, yet to be cut to length and swaged.)

+For Adrian Turner’s contemporary photographic work, see under External links later on this page.
+Also for a painting of the Wasp Nova.
 There are photos of the Nova linked from the related topics menu Waspair of Surrey, England.

 The prone harness imparted a dramatic increase in performance and pitch control.
 That combined advantage greatly improved our ability to soar.